Maro Itoje: Early life

-Maro Itoje was born in Camden, North London to Nigerian parents.
+Maro Itoje was born in Camden, North London to Efe and Florence Itoje, who were both originally from Nigeria.
 He attended Salcombe Preparatory School in Southgate, North London at a primary level, before moving to board at St George's School in Harpenden, Hertfordshire.
 At St George's, Itoje was first introduced to rugby at the age of eleven, and has cited Stuart Mitchell, a local volunteer rugby coach at school and club (HRFC), as being "a massive influence in my formative years.
 He used to drive me all around the country wherever we had the games."
-Maro later won a scholarship to Harrow School, a private school in London.
+Itoje later won a sports scholarship to Harrow School, a private school in London.

-As a schoolboy, Itoje played several sports including basketball, football, rugby and athletics, representing England at the U17 level in shot put.
+As a schoolboy, Itoje played several sports including basketball, football, rugby and athletics, representing England at Under-17 level in shot put.
 He studied Politics at the School of Oriental and African Studies in Bloomsbury, London at the same time as starting his rugby career.
 In 2023, he was awarded an MBA from Warwick Business School.

 Club career

-His senior debut for Saracens came in the 2012–13 season, aged 19 when he played against Cardiff Blues in the Anglo-Welsh Cup.
+His senior debut for Saracens came in the 2012–13 season, aged 18 when Itoje played against Cardiff Blues in the Anglo-Welsh Cup.
 He made his Aviva Premiership debut against Leicester Tigers later in the same season.
 Prior to this he had played for Harpenden at junior level (2005–11), then in the first team at Old Albanians, usually as a second row forward.

-During his time at Saracens, he has won five Premiership titles in 2015, 2016, 2018, 2019 and 2023, with Itoje featuring in all five finals.
+During his time at Saracens, Itoje has won five Premiership titles in 2015, 2016, 2018, 2019 and 2023, with Itoje featuring in all five finals.
 He also helped Saracens win the European Champions Cup in 2016, 2017 and 2019.
 In the 2015–16 season, Itoje was also awarded the title of European Player of the Year.

 In the 2024–2025 season, Itoje was announced as the new Saracens club captain, following the departure of Owen Farrell.